Orababa/Genomics-two-B/README.md

 * four new datasets (one with the calculated raw data and another with an html report of the findings for each input dataset) will get added to the history
-* form the report we got that the data need to be trimmed to remove the bad-quality base pairs, and adaptor contamination
+* from the report, we got that the data needs to be trimmed to remove the bad-quality base pairs, and adaptor contamination

 3. **Examine the sample composition with  `Kraken2 🔧⚙️`** (by @Mosopefoluwa)